-Then I made it to adulthood (I think) and experienced first-hand the perks of speaking a foreign language: hitting on exotic men (whilst still using Buffy references as pick up lines #ForeverAlone) and weaseling my way into more office gossip than ever before.
+Then I made it to adulthood (I think) and experienced first-hand the perks of speaking a new language: hitting on exciting men (while still using Buffy references as pickup lines) and weaseling my way into more office gossip than ever before.

 Learning English strongly affected my habits, but was I really profoundly changed by it?
 Not until I moved to Germany.
-In Berlin, I started speaking and writing ten times more English than I had ever done before (Why not German?
-I blame the aforementioned exotic men for that).
+In Berlin, I started speaking and writing 10 times more English than I had ever done before.
+(Why not German?
+I blame the aforementioned exciting men for that.)
 The more I spoke, the more my teacher’s prophecy took an unexpected shape.
-I wasn’t only changing — my Italian-speaking self and my English-speaking self had become two very different individuals.
+I wasn’t only changing; my Italian-speaking self and my English-speaking self had become two very different individuals.

 Whenever I blog in English, on the other hand, it’s a different story.
 I feel like my mind is riding alpacas, sliding down rainbows, having a sugar rush from a six-layer wedding cake.
 I don’t know what this language does to me, but I know that the casual reader probably thinks I’m on my seventh espresso.

 And it certainly seems weird — this personality divide — but who isn’t weird in the online world?
 From time to time we all look up photos of Mary Berry thinking they’d make for good desktop wallpaper; we also Google our name to make sure we are the most successful among our homonyms and develop delusional relationships with people found on LinkedIn.
 We do.

 My linguistic bipolarism looked perfectly fine until the day I realized the offline world was affected too.
 It started to show in different social situations, especially in the most stressful of them all: the party.